wblabio/wblabio.github.io/wgact/faq.md

 If this happens to you, you can safely ignore the warning, since it means that no script blocker is running and all is rendered correctly.

-## In the Google audience manager I see the warning `ecomm_prodid never received`.
+## In the Google Ads audience manager I see the warning `ecomm_prodid never received`.
 Why?

 The plugin uses the newest version of the Google Ads dynamic data tracking code, which doesn't use the `ecomm_prodid` variable anymore.
 This variable was replaced with the `view_item` and `items` variables.
 [Google specifications](https://support.google.com/google-ads/answer/7305793)